 Taxis and private hire vehicles play an important part in the country's transport system and they come in two varieties - the traditional hackney carriage (taxi) or a private hire vehicle (sometimes known as a minicab in certain parts of the UK).

 You must apply to your Local Council for a licence to drive a taxi (hackney carriage) or private hire vehicle.
-To apply you must be able to work legally in the UK and hold a full GB or Northern Ireland driving licence (or a full EU driving licence).
-You must also be a 'fit and proper person' - which means your background and character will be checked.
+To apply you must be able to work legally in the UK.
+You must also be a fit and proper person - which means your background and character will be checked.

 The Local Government Association (LGA) has launched a national register of hackney carriage and private hire licence revocations and refusals.
 As the local licensing authority, we're responsible for adding basic details about drivers when we refuse an application or revoke their licence.